 • Basic toiletries (soap, basic shampoo, basic toothpaste, basic toothbrush)

-• A single bed and basic bedding (linens, blankets, pillows, sheets)
+• A bed and basic bedding (linens, blankets, pillows, sheets)

-• Basic personal-care services (assistance with bathing, dressing, toileting, transferring, feeding)
+• Basic personal-care services (bathing, dressing, toileting, transferring, feeding)

 • Laundry of facility-provided linens